RobertGardner/teach-exercise-assets/sql-mutations/insert/index.md

 ## Continue to SQL Update ➡️

-For more practice using data structures, proceed to [SQL Update](../update/).
+To learn how to modify existing data, proceed to [SQL Update](../update/).